Kosmodraco: Description

 Kosmodraco magnicornis differs from the type species in several key traits.
 The margin of the rostrum is smooth and confluent unlike the constricted rostrum seen in K. dakotensis.
 The first three alveoli of the premaxilla are twice as large as any following (except for two where the maxilla is relatively inflated), which differs from the more consistent decrease in size observed in the teeth of the type species.
 At around the end of the anterior third of the maxilla, the bone is ventrally inflated by two enlarged maxillary alveoli in a condition comparable to the area right behind the premaxillary-maxillary suture in the type species, however greatly exaggerated in a manner more akin to modern crocodylians.
-This species has fewer teeth than K. dakotensis, with only thirtyone maxillary teeth opposed to fourtyfive.
+This species has fewer teeth than K. dakotensis, with only thirty-one maxillary teeth opposed to forty-five.
 The orbits are more subcircular and possibly possessed higher raised orbital margins, however due to the crushing the holotype of K. dakotensis this cannot be said for certain.
 Much like the holotype, Kosmodraco magnicornis bears eight nodules along the posterior edge of the squamosal.
 However, unlike in the holotype, these nodules are much more developed, exceeding any other late Mesozoic or Cenozoic choristodere and much more resembles those of Coeruleodraco and Monjurosuchus.
 These ornaments are what give the species its name.

 Postcranial material is known from both species.
 Kosmodraco dakotensis is associated with eight cervical vertebrae and at least sixteen additional centra thought to be presacrals.
 Three sacral vertebrae were described (however one of them was lost) and multiple caudals from various sections of the tail.
 Among the cervicals, the axis has a stout neural arch and large crest that projected over the centrum of the atlas, likely as an anchor for the musculature of the head.
 This differs significantly from the low and broad neural spine observed in Champsosaurus gigas.
 Thirty-four complete vertebrae are known from K. magnicornis and show very similar morphology to the type species.
 The shoulder girdle is known from Kosmodraco magnicornis with a long blade of the scapula and a longer coracoid blade.
 Of the pubic bones, the ischium and pubis are only well enough preserved for a very general reconstruction.
 The ilium is known from more complete material.
 The acetabulum has a rounded rather than pointed bottom and rises almost vertically towards the iliac blade unlike in Simoedosaurus.
 Although several limb bones are known from fragments, only a single femur is complete.
 This femur is longer and more slender than fossils known from Europe and the condyles are relatively weak, with narrow articular surfaces.